metadatacenter-attic/geo-ingestor-deprecated/README.md

 GEO2CEDAR
 =========

-Custom utility for converting the metadata in GEO spreadsheets to instances in the CEDAR studies model.
+Custom utility for converting the metadata in GEO spreadsheets to instances in the CEDAR study model.

 #### Building Prerequisites